ren328/LS-Multi-Ancestry/README.md

 4. The imputed trait values with single Ancestry(e.g. White Ancestry) could be loaded by changing the path below yhat1=np.loadtxt("")

-5. The imputed trait values at the last epoch, and the imputed trait values with best AUC could be saved by adding path to the following three:
+5. The imputed trait values at the last epoch, correlation change with epoch and the imputed trait values with best AUC could be saved by adding path to the following three:

 np.savetxt("",final_Y)

+np.savetxt("",cor_history)

 np.savetxt("", best_Y)